Estimated reading time: 8 minutes

 In simple terms, a battery bank is just a place to store energy that you've acquired through the use of generators, solar power, wind power or even aqua power.
-Our battery bank is an important part of our off grid home system.
+Our battery bank plays an important role as part of our off grid home system.

 For clarity, aqua power is not “Aquaman”.
 It is energy generated through the use of a water turbine, a topic for a different article.

 Batteries for Living Off The Grid: Why a Battery Bank is Best

-The real advantage with a battery bank occurs when you’re off the grid and want to have power available on cloudy days, night time, etc., and you do not want to run a generator 24/7.
+The real advantage with a battery bank occurs when you’re off the grid and want to have power available on cloudy days, night time, etc. Yet you don't want to run a generator 24/7.